FTWtoday City Guide Work Banner

 Peters Brothers Hats

-The family-owned store started as a shoeshine shop downtown in 1911 by Tom and Jim Peters.
+The family-owned store started as a downtown shoeshine shop in 1911 by Tom and Jim Peters.
 In 1993, the store moved to 909 Houston St. and became a full-time hat shop, specializing in custom and factory-made Western hats and fedoras.

 Dickies

 Cowtown is where it all began for the popular work apparel manufacturer.
 C.N.
 Williamson and E.E.
 “Colonel” Dickie founded the clothing company in 1922, making basic overalls and later expanding to jumpsuits and slacks, eventually creating wardrobe essentials for all hard-working folk.
+In November 2024, Dickies announced it was relocating its corporate headquarters from Cowtown to Costa Mesa, California.

 Justin Boots